THE RIVER FUND MAINE SCHOLARSHIP

 workers with college degrees.

-Since 2020, The River Fund Maine has worked with two local students, supporting their attainment of a BA/BS or equivalent four-year college degree.
+Since 2020, The River Fund Maine has worked with three local students, supporting their attainment of a BA/BS or equivalent four-year college degree.
 The River Fund Maine especially encourages recipients to envision, and prepare themselves for, careers in entrepreneurial and leadership roles in our region.
 The objective is to assist talented students in developing an education plan that leads to a fulfilling and rewarding career, not just a job.
 This spring, we are adding a third scholar to this growing program.

 The Struggle for Students